 If you have black streaks on the sides of your caravan in this article we will discuss where they come from and how to remove them.

+What Causes Black Streaks on caravans?
 Black streaked are often caused from the black rubber seals on your caravan particularly around the windows.
+This doesn’t necessarily mean that the rubber seals are breaking down.
+You should however inspect them visually and you may even use a caravan damp meter to check that the inside is dry.
 You will recognise them as lines and they are left behind even when you have washed your caravan.

 Some people think that WD40 is an oil or grease.
 It is in fact a cleaning agent more than it is a lubricant.
-WD40 has many uses and cleaning black streaked from caravans is one of its less know.
-Super powers.
+WD40 has many uses and works great as a caravan cleaner.
 To use this method you are first best to clean the caravan in the usual way with car or caravan shampoo.
 I would recommend spraying a small amount of WD40 onto a rag, as spraying direct can result in WD40 streaks, so you would only be trying one type of streak for another.
-Rub the cloth containing the WD40 over the black streaks a circular motion is popular.
-Next use a clean cloth to wipe the area.
+Rub the cloth containing the WD40 over the stubborn black streaks caravan sides in a circular motion.
+You can use the WD40 after in other aspects of caravan care Next use a clean cloth to wipe the area.

 Other car polish may work, but we have only tested with Autoglym.
 Simply wash the caravan with caravan or car shampoo.
 Apply the car polish working in circles.
 Buff up with a clean rag.

-Out of the two options, personally I tend to favor the car polish option.
+Out of the two options, personally I think that the polish is the best caravan cleaner.
 This is simply because I like to polish the caravan after I have washed it anyway.
 Any black streaks will be picked up as I polish.
 Not scientific, but I do tend to think that the layer of wax also helps protect against black streaked in the future.

 I have cleaned the area with wax and this area looks a lot cleaner than the rest of the caravan.
 What should I do?